NETWAYS/foreman-training/provisioning/04_compute_resource.md

 ### Copy the public key to the root account of the host "host.localdomain" using ssh-copy-id

-If you know the password of the account and authentication by password is allowed in the remote system ssh-copy-id simplifies key management.
+If you know the password of the account and authentication by password is allowed in the remote system, ssh-copy-id simplifies key management.

     $ ssh-copy-id root@host.localdomain